benbria/object-spy/README.md

 Micro-services can also go into Erlang style supervisor hierarchies (highly recommended) using AND (one for all) & OR (one for one) trees.
 Which allows your system to fail fast and automatically heal.
 Look into simplevisor (in use at CERN) for an example.
-Supervisors are not simple restart loops they keep a history of restarts and are able to heal most types of failures automatically (escalating the failure if necessary to more general subsystems).
+Supervisors are not simple restart loops;
+They keep a history of restarts and are able to heal most types of failures automatically (escalating the failure if necessary to more general subsystems).

 ## Usage